Category Archives: European Hair Research Society

 17th Meeting of the European Hair Research Society (EHRS), June 24-26

-However, it turns out that there are still some presentations that could potentially be very useful when it comes to our main interest in a hair loss cure based on hair regeneration, hair multiplication or hair cloning (or even new studies on things such as fat injections, PRP and laser).
-I am in a rush today or else I would try to pick out presentations that I find the most interesting as I have sometimes done in the past for such events.
-On HLT, a person named “Solomon” who lives in Georgia is planning to attend this conference and post audio and/or video of some of the most interesting presentations.
-He has created a thread where you can ask him questions.
-I hope he asks Dr. Christiano or her team of presenters about JAK inhibitors, AGA and Aclaris.
+However, it turns out that there are still some presentations at the EHRS meeting that could potentially be very useful.
+Especially when it comes to our main interest in a hair loss cure based on hair regeneration, hair multiplication or hair cloning.
+Even new studies on things such as fat injections, PRP and laser are worth reading.
+I am in a rush today or else I would try to pick out presentations that I find the most interesting as I have done in the past for such events.

 A significant portion of these conferences is always devoted to hair transplants.
 I used to discuss those a bit more during the first two years of writing this blog, but reduced that significantly in the past year.
 This will probably change soon.